singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ## 4 Trees and Graphs

 Many interviewees find tree and graph problems to be some of the trickiest.
 Searching a tree is more complicated than searching in a linearly organized data structure such as an array or linked list.
-Addi­ tionally, the worst case and average case time may vary wildly, and we must evaluate both aspects of any algorithm.
+Additionally, the worst case and average case time may vary wildly, and we must evaluate both aspects of any algorithm.
 Fluency in implementing a tree or graph from scratch will prove essential.

 Because most people are more familiar with trees than graphs (and they're a bit simpler), we'll discuss trees first.
 This is a bit out of order though, as a tree is actually a type of graph.